-Until the 27th April, 2013 the Audit Committee consisted of the non-executive director, Roger Lane-Smith.
-On 1st May, 2013, David Pyle joined the Audit Committee.
+The Audit Committee consists of the two non-executive directors, Roger Lane-Smith and David Pyle.
 In the opinion of the Board, the non-executive directors have recent and relevant financial experience through their directorships, and extensive experience in dealing with the City.
 All Board members attend all meetings as appropriate.
-The external auditors have direct access to the Committee without the Executive directors being present.
+The external auditors have direct access to the Committee without the executive directors being present.